underoot/underoot.github.io/_posts/2021/05/11/binfmt_misc.md

 used, has magic number that consists of hexadecimal number `0x7F` and followed by `ELF` string.
 More interesting that Java class file and Mach-O file format, which is executable format for MacOS, have the same magic number: `CAFEBABE`.
-Creator of Java, James Gosling even [explained](http://radio-weblogs.com/0100490/2003/01/28.html) why he chose this magic number and if it has common with Mach-O executable file format.
+Creator of Java, James Gosling, even [explained](http://radio-weblogs.com/0100490/2003/01/28.html) why he chose this magic number and if it has common with Mach-O executable file format.